Human barricade at Waitākere Hospital stops Oranga Tamariki baby uplifts

 • Family lawyer on Oranga Tamariki uplifts: Widespread trauma and misery

-Oranga Tamariki deputy chief executive for children and families in the north, Glynis Sandland, said claims Oranga Tamariki attempted to bring baby into its care without notice were incorrect.
+Oranga Tamariki deputy chief executive for children and families in the north, Glynis Sandland, said claims Oranga Tamariki attempted to bring a baby into its care without notice were incorrect.
 There had been no attempt to take the baby from the mum, she said.

 "Oranga Tamariki had not yet made a decision about whether to remove this baby, and we are continuing to explore the best options for mother and child.
 Oranga Tamariki and its predecessors have been working with the mum for a number of years.